 Matt won the storytelling competition the first night and subsequently fell in love with the process.
 Two years later, Matt and his wife, Elysha, started Speak Up, a Greater Hartford-based storytelling organization.

-Innovation Destination Hartford Website Curator Nan Price met with Matt in his fifth grade classroom at Wolcott Elementary School in West Hartford.
+Matt met with Innovation Destination Hartford Website Curator Nan Price in his fifth grade classroom at Wolcott Elementary School in West Hartford.
 There, they discussed entrepreneurship, storytelling, and Matt’s system of keeping life in balance.

 NP: Tell us about the first Speak Up show.